-Each tectonic polygon has a time of appearance and disappearance corresponding to the geological time period over which the crust, contained within the interior of the poly gon, existed on the Earth's surface.
+Each tectonic polygon has a time of appearance and disappearance corresponding to the geological time period over which the crust, contained within the interior of the polygon, existed on the Earth's surface.
 The pseudocode in Fig. 7 renders only the subset of tectonic polygons that exist at a particular reconstruction time.
-In order to simulate the gradual generation of oceanic crust at mid-ocean ridges, many long, thin oceanic polygons with varying times of appearance have been digitised along these ridges.
-These oceanic polygons progressively appear as GPlates animates the reconstruction time. time forward in time.
-However the granularity of this transition is still guite coarse with regions (the size of polygons) continually popping into view.
+In order to simulate the gradual generation of oceanic crust at mid-ocean ridges, many long, thin oceanic polygons with varying times of appearance have been digitized along these ridges.
+These oceanic polygons progressively appear as GPlates animates the reconstruction time forward in time.
+However, the granularity of this transition is still quite coarse, with regions (the size of polygons) continually popping into view.
 A finer per-pixel granularity is achieved by using an age grid raster.

 The age grid is a separate raster that contains the time of appearance in each pixel (Müller et al., 2008).
-It follows the same principle as polygons but reduced in spatial extent to pixel size regions of crust.
-The tectonic polygons are still used during raster reconstruction, but now the per-polygon age comparison is replaced with a per-pixel age comparison effectively removing the polygon popping.
-This per-pixel comparison is efficiently performed using the graphics hardware.
+It follows the same principle as polygons but is reduced in spatial extent to pixel-size regions of crust.
+The tectonic polygons are still used during raster reconstruction, but now the per-polygon age comparison is replaced with a per-pixel age comparison, effectively removing the polygon popping.
+This perpixel comparison is efficiently performed using the graphics hardware.
 For OpenGL 2.0 hardware this test is simply a floating-point comparison in an OpenGL Shading Language (OpenGL Architecture Review Board, 2014) shader program.
-For older hardware some rendering trickery is required to simulate this comparison using fixed-point hardware and four ing trickery is required to simulate this comparison using fixed-point hardware and four texture units.
+For older hardware some rendering trickery using fixed-point hardware and four texture units is required to simulate this comparison.
 Figure 11 shows the reconstruction of a raster with and without the assistance of an age grid.